milena-rosa/markdownme/README.md

-# xlsme
+# markdownme

-`xlsme` is a simple Node.js utility that converts a JSON file into a Markdown-formatted table.
+`markdownme` is a simple Node.js utility that converts a JSON file into a Markdown-formatted table.
 It traverses the structure of a given JSON file and outputs a table where each row represents a key path and its value.

 ## Features